 Do you have questions about attending CU Boulder Engineering?
 Schedule time to meet with our Engineering Admissions Recruiters via Zoom.
 This is the fastest way to ask questions about the college-going process, get answers and be connected.
-These meetings are set aside for any student considering the College of Engineering and Applied Science.
-Our Admissions Recruiters are not able to answer questions about your class schedule or registration.
+These meetings are set aside for prospective undergraduate students considering the College of Engineering and Applied Science.
+Our Admissions Recruiters are not able to answer questions about your class schedule, registration, or financial aid.
 To contact us by email, send your questions to CEASAdmissions@colorado.edu.

-These meetings are set aside for any student considering the College of Engineering at CU Boulder.
-We can answer general questions about the college-going process and the College of Engineering and Applied Sciences specifically.
+These meetings are set aside for prospective undergraduate students considering the College of Engineering at CU Boulder.
+We can answer general questions about the college-going process and the College of Engineering and Applied Science, specifically.

 Join our student ambassador and aerospace sciences student for a tour of the Smead Aerospace Sciences Building.
 See the space, visit labs and learn about the variety of academic programs and research opportunities that you can experience on campus.

 Get industry experience in aerospace engineering and computer science abroad as an aerospace engineering sciences undergrad student at the University of Colorado Boulder.
 This is a five-year graduation plan that features a semester of study abroad and a semester co-op to obtain a BS in aerospace engineering sciences with a minor in computer science.

 Engineering Career Services is here to help become ProReady.
 We are allies — starting your first year — in your career and professional development.
 We’ll work with you to discover your interests and strengths, learn about the industry that you choose to pursue, and develop effective strategies for launching your engineering career.